Autodesk/ADAppRater-iOS/README.md

     }

 * `currentVersionDaysUntilPrompt` is the amount of days since the current app version was first launched to wait before prompting user to rate the app.
-Defualt is 1.
+Default is 1.
 * `currentVersionLaunchesUntilPrompt` is the amount of launches of the current app version to wait before prompting user to rate the app.
-Defualt is 3.
+Default is 3.
 * `remindWaitPeriod` is the number of days to wait to re-prompt user to rate the app, in case he asked to be reminded later.
 * `promptForNewVersionIfUserRated` Set YES if user should be prompted to rate the app for a new version, even if he already rated an older version.
-Defualt is NO.
+Default is NO.
-* `limitPromptFrequency` is the minimum number of days to wait between prompts (excluding remiders requested by user) Default is 30 days (once a month).
+* `limitPromptFrequency` is the minimum number of days to wait between prompts (excluding reminders requested by user) Default is 30 days (once a month).

-###Advanced configuration
+### Advanced configuration
 ADAppRater supports multiple scenarios of significant events to target users who have reached a certain goal.

 The user will be prompted to rate the app if he completes any of these scenarios, along with the basic configuration as well.